sachin87/week-of-month/README.md

 gem 'week_of_month'
 ```

 Run bundle install and don't forget to restart your server after you install a new gem.

-You can also install it yourself as:
+You can also install this gem from the command line as:

 ```ruby
 gem install 'week_of_month'
 ```
+## Assumption

+Sunday is the first day of the week.

 ## Usage

-Return the days of the month as if they were displayed on a calendar.
+**Return the days of the month as if they were displayed on a calendar.
 In this example, the first day of January starts on a Sunday.
-Note the format is always (year, month, day)
+Note the format is always (year, month, day)**

 ```ruby
 Date.new(2012,1,1).week_split